 I first got involved in politics, when still at school, campaigning against apartheid in South Africa; and challenging injustice and inequality has been at the heart of my priorities ever since.
-I’ve used the opportunities that Parliament offers to press for everyone to have a fair chance and to challenge discrimination.
+I’ve used the opportunities that Parliament offers to oppose discrimination and intolerance, and to work for equality and respect for all.

-Women are still not valued equally in our society, and many of the issues I have taken up in Parliament are on policies that hit women disproportionately.
+Many of the issues I have taken up in Parliament are on policies that hit women disproportionately or reflect societal discrimination.
 From challenging the undervalued status of the work women do, to urging the Government to reverse welfare changes that hit women hardest, and participating in an inquiry into Women in the Workplace as a member of the BIS Select Committee, I use every opportunity to press gender equality.